-The dissertation defense is attended by the major advisor and the student's committee; DBA faculty, the DBA Program Director, and other university representatives may also choose to attend.
-The student may also choose to have other DBA students in attendance and/or invite external guests.
-The entire defense meeting lasts approximately 60-90 minutes; the focus of the defense rests with the student's oral presentation, which lasts no more than 30 minutes.
+The dissertation defenses are considered to be public presentations, within the university, and are attended by the major advisor and the student's committee; DBA faculty, and the DBA Program Director.
+Other university representatives may also choose to attend.
+Other DBA students may attend and the student may invite external guests.
+The entire defense meeting lasts approximately 60-90 minutes; the focus of the defense rests with the student's oral presentation, which lasts no more than 3.0 minutes.
+Dissertation defenses are recorded.